martin-papy/pdf2foundry/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU GPLv3 - see the [LICENSE](LICENSE) file for details.